apache/beam/website/www/site/content/en/blog/beam-yaml-release.md

 Beam YAML module found [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/yaml).

-There is also a list of open [bugs](https://github.com/apache/beam/issues?q=is%3Aopen+is%3Aissue+label%3Ayaml) found on the GitHub repo - now marked with the ‘yaml’ tag.
+There is also a list of open [bugs](https://github.com/apache/beam/issues?q=is%3Aopen+is%3Aissue+label%3Ayaml) found on the GitHub repo - now marked with the 'yaml' tag.

 While Beam YAML has been marked stable as of Beam 2.52, it is still under heavy development, with new features being added with each release.
 Those who wish to be part of the design decisions and give insights to how the framework is